AdriaArray - Seismic networks

 The AdriaArray Seismology Group members deploying or hosting temporary AdriaArray stations specify whether they opt for 1.) or 2.) for temporary AdriaArray stations upon signature of this Memorandum of Collaboration (MoC).

-AdriaArray members have full access to the data from day 1 (deployment of the station).
+AdriaArray members have full access to the data from all temporary stations from day 1 (deployment of the station).

 How to access the data?

-Permanent stations, temporary stations with open access as well as metadata (stationXML) are available to AdriaArray members and non members through EIDA nodes.
+Permanent stations, temporary stations with open access as well as metadata (stationXML) of all stations (including embargoed) are available to AdriaArray members and non members through EIDA nodes.

 In order to access the embargoed AdriaArray data, EIDA Token is needed.
 The token act as login and passwords while requesting waveforms.